DVSA Roadside Vehicle Checks For Commercial Vehicles

 - Are your tachograph records up to date?

-These checks will be carried out by DVSA officers by the side of the road or, in some circumstances, at dedicated testing sites.
+DVSA officers will carry out these checks by the side of the road or, in some circumstances, at dedicated testing sites.

 If these checks are failed, your vehicle might be immobilised, and your business could be fined and even prosecuted for operating a dangerous vehicle.